Parents/Students » Guidelines and Policies » UCP Information Form

 • Allegations of child abuse are referred to County Departments of Social Services, Protective Services Divisions, or appropriate law enforcement agency.

-• Employment complaints are sent to the California Department of Fair Employment and Housing.
+• Employment complaints are sent to the California Department of Fair Employment and Housing

 How do I file a UCP complaint and how is it processed?

 The LEA’s UCP complaint policies and procedures provide the information needed to file a local complaint.
-Each LEA must annually notify its students, employees, parents/guardians, school and district advisory committees, appropriate private school officials and other interested parties of the LEA’s UCP complaint policies and procedures, and the opportunity to appeal the LEA's Decision to the CDE.
+Each LEA must annually notify its students, employees, parents/guardians, school and district advisory committees, appropriate private school officials and other interested parties of the LEA’s UCP complaint policies and procedures, and the opportunity to appeal the LEA's Investigation Report to the CDE.
 LEAs must provide their complaint policies and procedures free of charge.

 What are the responsibilities of the complainant?